Are you using keywords in your Pinterest marketing strategy? I explain how to get started using keywords to drive traffic to your site.

 In pin descriptions, practice writing good copy (but don’t overly stress!) that will entice the reader to click through on your pin.
 Use keyword descriptions like, “A gorgeous DIY farmhouse style shiplap tutorial that you must see.”
 Encourage engagement and use as many relevant keywords as you can.

 Consider using Google’s Keyword planner to find data on commonly used keywords in your niche!
-Explore and discover new ways to describe your brand.
-I recently discovered pinterestkeywordtool.com, and it has been a helpful favorite.
+Explore and discover new ways to describe your brand on search and SEO.

 Of course, there are the things not to do!